MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 - An account with access to [Microsoft Flow](https://flow.microsoft.com).
 - A flow to share.
-- A mobile device with the Microsoft Flow app installed.
-Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
+- A mobile device with the Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
 - A group or user within your organization with whom to share your button.

 ## Share a button